studiokeywi/banjo/docs/examples/quick-start.md

 # Quick Start

-This is a simple `banjo` example project using Bun.
+This example, using Bun, demonstrates Banjo in under 125 lines of code.
 All of these files can all be found within the [`quick-start` examples folder of the GitHub repo](https://github.com/studiokeywi/banjo/tree/primary/examples/quick-start).
 You can clone the repo, open a shell in the `examples/quick-start` folder, then use `bun server.ts` to run:

+!!! info "Bun is not a requirement to use Banjo.
+It's just our favorite way to prototype and build"

 === "quick-start/index.html"